 Find out more about what happens at a credibility interview and how you will need to prepare.

-As part of the Tier 4 application process, some students may be asked to participate in a credibility interview.
+As part of the Student Route application process, some students may be asked to participate in a credibility interview.
 This can happen whether you are applying from within the UK or from overseas.

 The purpose of the interview is for UKVI (UK Visas and Immigration) to ensure that you are a genuine student and that you have credible reasons for coming to the UK to study a programme in a university.